 The per capita income in Conifer in 2018 was $59,362, which is wealthy relative to Colorado and the nation.
 This equates to an annual income of $237,448 for a family of four.

 The most common language spoken in Conifer is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Chinese and Spanish.